 Keep patient information updated.

-Patients who visit a provider frequently are usually the ones staff assume have no recent changes to their insurance.
-However, those are often the source of most denied claims.
-One step toward a 95% clean claims rate is to collect and confirm every patient’s primary, secondary and even tertiary insurances at least five days prior to their scheduled service.
+Established patients are those who regularly visit your practice.
+They are also the patients who your staff may assume have had no recent changes to their insurance.
+However, outdated established patient insurance information is often the source of most denied claims.
+One step toward a 95% clean claims rate is to collect and confirm every patient’s primary, secondary, and even tertiary insurances at least five days before their scheduled service.

 Provide detailed documentation of medical information.